 I’m a haulier, what do I have to do?

 As a goods vehicle driver you still have to complete an online form.
 This must be completed no earlier than 48 hours prior to arrival.
 We always want to help get you on your way as quickly as possible, but this is a new system for our Border Force colleagues so please help them by making sure you’ve completed your online form in advance.
 Complete your form here.

 What happens when I arrive as a passenger from France or Spain?

 You will need to fill in a form to provide your contact information on arrival in the UK.
 You can find the form and more details here.
-You may also need to quarantine for 14 days, please check the latest updates to the travel corridors list here.
+You will also need to self-isolate for 10 days, please check the latest updates to the travel corridors list here.